TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 | Device Type | Prometheus Exported|
 | Address | mymetrics |

 If you leave the "Address" empty  the plugin will automatically assign "metrics" as the address.
-This is the default endpoint for prometheus but for security reason we do not recommend the default as hackers do know this default as well.
+This is the default endpoint for Prometheus but for security reason we do not recommend the default as hackers do know this default as well.
 Rather give it a specific name for your host.

 4) click on the details button to configure the Prometheus endpoint.
 5) In the device Status Group click on "Sender Thing List" and then "New Thing"
 6) in the "Thing to Export" select "My Relay" and add some "Properties to send" (i.e KPI1, QKBSent, QSQueued)
 7) By defaul the thing is disabled, uncheck "Disabled" and you are done
 8) Go back and open the "Connectivity" group then click the "Connect" button and if you like enable "Auto Connect".
-This will start the prometheus end point when the relay restarts.
+This will start the Prometheus end point when the relay restarts.

 You can now test the endpoint by navigating with your browser to

 ```
 http://localhost:8700/mymetrics
 ```
-You will see the prometheus formatted output.
+You will see the Prometheus formatted output.

+If you now install Prometheus and point at this endpoint you have a valid Prometheus data Source that you can use in Grafana or other Prometheus compatible logging application.

 ## Chapter 7 - Communication between Plugins